-'Blood everywhere': 80 sheep dead after dog attack in rural Hawke's Bay
+80 sheep dead after dog attack in Fernhill, rural Hawke's Bay

 "Just because your dog is sitting on the porch in the morning doesn't mean it has been there all night."

-Payne said attacks will happen all year round but can become more frequent during lambing and on a full moon and while dogs need to be controlled better he said stock owners need to ensure they protect their animals as best they can with improved fencing and other precautions.
+Payne said attacks will happen all year round but can become more frequent during lambing and during a full moon.
+He said dogs need to be controlled better but stock owners also need to ensure they protect their animals as best they can with improved fencing and other precautions.

 Stock owners should take extra precautions like:

-- Electrify fences containing stock, especially if you are close to an urban area.
+• Electrify fences containing stock, especially if close to an urban area.
 A dog that gets a zap from an electric fence is unlikely to return

-- House stock closer to home for monitoring at high risk times, especially when new born lambs/ full moon
+• House stock closer to home for monitoring at high risk times, especially when newborn lambs/at full moon

-- Ensure not to attract predators by leaving dead stock unburied, skins out to dry etc.
+• Don't leave dead stock unburied, skins out to dry, etc

-- Take prevention measures against things like fly strike, foot rot, as these smells can attract dogs.
+• Take prevention measures against things like fly strike, foot rot, because these smells can attract dogs.